goehringlab/par-segmentation/README.md

 Could try it on some images of cells from other systems e.g. yeast?

+## Instructions

+Link to a tutorial notebook.
+Also make a binder link

 ## Publications

-List of publications that used this code: KB micropub, Rukshala's paper, Filopodia paper?, (Nelio's paper, KB P1 paper, my paper)
+List of publications that used this code: KB micropub, Rukshala's paper, Filopodia paper?
+(Nelio's paper, KB P1 paper, my paper, Joana's paper)

 (Some of these use an older variant of the code)